rustwasm/wasm-bindgen/guide/src/wasm-bindgen-test/continuous-integration.md

 script:

-  # this will test the non wasm targets if your crate has those, otherwise remove this line.
+  # this will test the non Wasm targets if your crate has those, otherwise remove this line.
   #
   - cargo test